-9:26-55.
+9:29-5.
 Notice to the prosecutor; notice to the Family Part.

-- a.
-Any criminal complaint charging facts amounting to neglect or abuse under this act may be transferred by the county prosecutor or the criminal court in which the complaint was made, to the Family Part.
-If any police officer, county prosecutor or criminal court receives a complaint which amounts to child neglect or abuse, the police officer, county prosecutor or criminal court shall report the complaint to the Department immediately.
-If the Family Part determines a complaint should be filed, proceedings under this act shall be commenced immediately. - b.
+a.
+Any criminal complaint charging facts amounting to abuse or neglect under this act may be transferred by the county prosecutor or the criminal court in which the complaint was made, to the Family Part.
+If any police officer, county prosecutor or criminal court receives a complaint which amounts to child abuse or neglect, the police officer, county prosecutor or criminal court shall report the complaint to the Division immediately.
+If the Family Part determines a complaint should be filed, proceedings under this act shall be commenced immediately.

+b.
 Nothing in this act shall be interpreted to preclude the county prosecutor from bringing criminal action against the parent or guardian or any other person even though the child involved is initially or ultimately the subject of proceedings in the Family Part.

 This section is substantively identical to subsections (b) and (c) of its source.
-Subsection (a), requiring the Family Part to forward a copy of the complaint to the county prosecutor has been deleted as unnecessary since the Department is required to notify the prosecutor of all allegations of child abuse.
+Subsection (a), requiring the Family Part to forward a copy of the complaint to the county prosecutor has been deleted as unnecessary since the Division is required to notify the prosecutor of all allegations of child abuse.

-Chapter 27 Termination of Parental Rights
+Chapter 30 -- Termination of Parental Rights

-9: 27-1.
+9: 30-1.
 Petition to terminate parental rights, conditions.